Hashihaka Kofun: Significance

 The total length of the burial mound is about 280 m, the height of the rear circle is about 30 m, and the scale is such that you can think of it as a naturally formed small mountain.
 It is clearly different from the previous burial mounds, such as the fact that the excavated relics have Kibi-type pottery, which is the ancestral form of Haniwa.
-In addition, it is thought that the scale and haniwa became a model of the tumulus after that, and many researchers evaluate the construction of this tumulus as the beginning of the kofun period.
+In addition, it is thought that the scale and Haniwa became a model of the tumulus after that, and many researchers evaluate the construction of this tumulus as the beginning of the Kofun period.

 Other

-During the Oda clan's rule, a tea house was established on the mound.
-The ditch on the southeast side of the posterior circle is probably due to the presence of a teahouse run by Chopinaka Chosha during the Edo period near the foot of the mound.
-It is said that candies and sweetmeats were sold mainly to travelers on their way to Ise as a specialty.
-The outer bank hanging over the moat was also found a little to the east of the moat.

-The ditch diagonally attached to the boundary between the anterior and the posterior circle on the survey map is the remains of a path used by the villagers before it was closed to entry.

 On February 20, 2013, the first survey was realized at the request of the Japanese Archaeological Association and others.